Rohan-Patil-007/Resume-builder/README.md

 # Resume-builder-
-A website a resume for user
+A website that makes resume for user